Prue Leith’s Malt Loaf

 Add the brewed tea, raisins, and chopped prunes to a microwave-safe bowl.
 Cover with cling wrap, piercing it with a few holes to allow steam to release.
 Microwave at full power for 4 minutes, then remove the cling wrap and stir in the baking soda.
 Let the bowl sit on a counter for 10 minutes.

-Combine the prune puree, molasses, and brown sugar in a small pan, heating on low and stirring continuously until the sugar has dissolved.
+Combine the prune puree, malt extract (if using), molasses, and brown sugar in a small pan, heating on low and stirring continuously until the sugar has dissolved.
 Remove the pan from the heat and let cool for 5 minutes.

 Sift the flour and baking powder into a large bowl.
 Create a well in the center, then pour in the cooled prune purée and the tea-soaked fruit, along with any remaining soaking liquid.
 Fold gently to combine the ingredients.
 Add the beaten eggs, and continue stirring gently until evenly mixed.